tencent cloud

 private String topic;

-// Declare a client object and producer object
+//Declare one client object and one producer object.

 private PulsarClient pulsarClient;